agile-lab-dev/DCAT-OWL-Adapter/README.md

 ## Overview

-This project provides a prototype for integrating in Witboost whatever data catalog supports DCAT and OWL in an RDF triple store.
+This project provides a prototype for integrating into Witboost whatever data catalog supports DCAT and OWL in an RDF triple store.

 ![image](https://github.com/agile-lab/DCAT-Adapter/assets/1837799/b04e0090-df40-450a-98ab-9ace21b5584a)